Specialists

 Kevin Murawski

-Kevin is Waverly’s environmental studies and outdoor education teacher.
+Kevin is Waverly’s farm education coordinator.
 Kevin graduated from Otis Art Institute of Parsons School of Design with a degree in fine arts and worked professionally as an artist for over 20 years.
 While illustrating 14 books for young readers and working as a designer on many children’s programs, Kevin began to find his passion for connecting with kids.
 A lifelong learner and self-proclaimed naturalist, Kevin has always had a deep appreciation for our environment and understanding our connection to it.
 With countless excursions into the field with students and dozens of overnight school camping trips over the years, Kevin brings a wealth of experience and knowledge to our program.
 After 13 years of teaching in the classroom, Kevin is thrilled to be working outside with students getting dirty, observing closely, looking deeply, reflecting, wondering, having fun, and continually growing.
 (Email)

 Music